-Troops that are "dead" for game purposes can be revived by other troops with the appropriate medical equipment that are directly adjacent and •• Focusing.
-Other medical units may assist as noted in Section 2.2.2.1 on page 6.
+Troops that are "dead" for game purposes can be revived by other troops with the appropriate medical equipment that are directly adjacent.
+This requires the treating unit to Focus, be touching the affected unit, and requires a Skill roll.

-Use Table 2-2 to determine the effect of the medical treatment, based on the result of the (+) Skill roll.
+Use Table 2-2 to determine the effect of the medical treatment, based on the result of the .
+Skill roll.